KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-API-daemon-example-with-access-token/csharp/README.md

   - for all channels of interest..
   - use ```get_data_measurements_from_timespan()``` with he timespan of ~24
   - and store the data into a DB
-  - you might check first if the measurement(value+timestamp) is not already stored
+  - you might check first if the measuremenent(value+timestamp) is not already stored
 + It is possible that a request fails.
 To solve this error case please re-call the data later again.
 You might gather data from an overlapped time slot and exclude measurements that has been stored already.

 Please create github issues for feature wishes or problems